Rocky Mountaineer Train Journey Through the Clouds is one of the many routes you can take on this luxury train vacation.

-As I mentioned, last year I was able to experience the Rocky Mountaineer First Passage to the West trip, stopping overnight at the Sandman, a wonderful Kamloops hotel, and ending in Banff.
-The Moose Hotel is where to stay in Banff if you’re looking for a beautiful upscale but casual downtown Banff location.
+As I mentioned, last year I was able to experience Rocky Mountaineer First Passage to the West, stopping overnight at the Sandman, a wonderful Kamloops hotel, and ending in Banff and Lake Louise.

 The Journey Through the Clouds is the same on the first day as the First Passage to the West trip, but on the second day, you will go to Jasper instead of Banff.

-Though I say the first day is the same on both trips, I'm only talking about the route.
-You never know what you will see on the train, or who you will meet.
+Though I say the first day is the same on both trips, of course I'm only talking about the route.
+You never know what you will see while on the train, or who you will meet.

 Not just casual friends, but close mutual friends from when we lived in Maryland!
 What are the chances that would happen when vacationing in Canada?

 Science has proven it to be true, but I already know what a small world we live in because this happens to me all the time!

-I received an email from them letting us know they were taking the First Passage to the West journey instead, and that they would reach out later so we could connect again.
+I received an email from them letting us know they were taking a different Rocky Mountaineer route, the First Passage to the West journey instead, and that they would reach out later so we could connect again.

 The next day when we sat down in our seats on the plane, guess who was directly behind us?
 We really could not believe it, but there are no coincidences.
 We will see them again the next time we go to Maryland to visit.

 The Food on the Rocky Mountaineer Train Ride

 Food is always a huge part of any trip for me, and shortly after the train leaves the station, an announcement is made for breakfast.

 (Note: I LOVE the GoldLeaf Service package and recommend it highly.
 It's nice to go downstairs for meals.
 However, the SilverLeaf Service package is also wonderful!
 You can't go wrong with any of the packages.)

 If you aren't in the first group, a Rocky Mountaineer staff member will deliver a freshly baked scone with butter and jam to your seat, along with a beverage of your choice, including coffee, tea, or a mimosa.

-Downstairs, we started with freshly baked croissants.
+Downstairs, seated at a window so w didn't miss a minute of that magnificent scenery, we started with freshly baked croissants.

 The food on the Rocky Mountaineer train is spectacular.
 The beauty of being on the train for two or more days is that you can try more than one dish, and there is a lot to try!

-I told my husband he had to try the Eggs Benedict with Montreal style smoked beef as I remembered it being so good on my last trip.
+I told my husband he had to try the Eggs Benedict with Montreal-style smoked beef as I remembered it being so good on my last trip.
 It was heavenly again.